SENG480/UVicDSA19/Bokeh/chapter.md

 ### List of Architecturally Significant Requirements

-* Render time
+* Optimized rendering times for varying datasets.
+The amount of time required for Bokeh to deliver visuals is crucial to its performance goal.
-* Support for large datasets
+* Support for large datasets.
+Bokeh's ability to handle large amounts of data without sacrificing any performance or effectiveness.
-* Alternative language use
+* Alternative language use.
+The ability to use Bokeh with a variety of programming languages is critical for the flexibility of the application.
 * Interactivity
-* Browser embedding
+* Browser embedding.
+The ability to utilize Bokeh visualizations from most modern browsers.
-* Visualization accuracy
+* Visualization accuracy.
+The capacity to accurately represent large data is crucial to Bokeh's effectiveness.
-* Visualization options
+* Visualization options.
+The capacity to offer users a multtitude of choice in the way they desire to present data.
-* Aesthetic Design
+* Aesthetic Design.
+Not only being able to offer accurate visulizations but for them to be visually appealing as well.
-* Input data format agnostic
+* Input data format agnostic.

 ## Utility Tree